 Bond investment.
 As of the end of 2023, the investment balance of the Group's bonds amounted to RMB479,849 million, of which government bonds, public institutions and quasi-government bonds amounted to RMB343,371 million in total, representing an increase of RMB15,976 million as compared with the end of the previous year.
-The scale of other bonds showed an overall downward trend, among which, AAA rated bonds were RMB96,452 million, representing a decrease of RMB2,014 million over the end of the previous year.
+The scale of other bonds showed an overall downward trend, among which, AAA1 rated bonds were RMB96,452 million, representing a decrease of RMB2,014 million over the end of the previous year.
 Among other bonds, AA+ rated bonds were RMB26,523 million, representing an increase of RMB5,588 million over the end of the previous year.
-Among other bonds were RMB13,503 million, representing a decrease of RMB13,703 million, representing a decrease of RMB13,503 million, representing a decrease of RMB13,503 million, representing a decrease of RMB5,780 million from the end of the previous year.
+Among other bonds, AA rated bonds were RMB13,503 million, representing a decrease of RMB5,780 million from the end of the previous year.